-From the El Dorado Express, Robin and I drove northwest to Flintridge and our next stop of the day.
+From the El Dorado Express in Long Beach, Robin Bowers and I drove northwest to Flintridge and the Descanso Gardens.
 We parked in the lot and I had called them so when we arrived at the ticket windows, our tickets were waiting for us.
-We made a restroom stop before starting to explore Descanso Garden.

 Descanco Garden HistoryDescanso Gardens, located in La Canada Flintridge, Los Angeles County, is a 150 acres botanical garden.
 At one time, this property belonged to newspaper magnate E. Manchester Boddy, who owned the Los Angeles Daily News.
 He ran a commercial camellia garden at the location, supplying prom boutonnieres, for example, until he ceded the site to Los Angeles County in 1953.
 The county has developed the property to include a rosarium, as well as a Japanese tea house, lilac garden, bird sanctuary, xeriscape and a gift shop.
 They also regularly host professional camellia shows, chamber music and weddings.
 They are busiest however on the Easter weekend, when the tulips are in bloom.